Hiding

 Curse of the Spotty Memory

 The seekers should assign die numbers to each category before their first roll.
-For small-sized games, which only include five categories of questions, a six would result in a reroll.
+For SMALL-sized games, which only include five categories of questions, a six would result in a reroll.

 Curse of the Bird Guide